International Language Institute Welcomes Two New Teachers - BusinessWest

 International Language Institute Welcomes Two New Teachers

-NORTHAMPTON — The International Language Institute of Massachusetts (ILI) recently welcomed Spanish instructor Boris Romero and Italian instructor Jennie Coletta.
+NORTHAMPTON — The International Language Institute of Massachusetts (ILI) recently welcomed Spanish teacher Kara McBride and ESOL instructor Brandon LeBlanc.

-Romero has taught Spanish since 2008 in institutes and universities of Colombia, Canada, and the U.S. He eartned both his bachelor’s degree in modern languages and his master’s degree in applied linguistics of Spanish as foreign language at Javeriana University in Bogota, Colombia.
-He is in the last stages of his doctoral dissertation related to the connection between language and culture.
-He speaks English, Spanish, French, and a little Italian.
+McBride has one master’s degree in Spanish from Purdue University and another in teaching English to speakers of other languages from Indiana University, and a PhD in second language acquisition and teaching from the University of Arizona.
+She believes that learning happens best when mixed with play, and she’ll be teaching Spanish improv at ILI this winter.

-Coletta moved to Western Mass. after living three years in Milan, Italy.
-She has a bachelor’s degree in Italian studies from Brown University and a master of education degree from Lesley University.
-As an undergrad, she studied abroad at the Università di Bologna, and later au paired for a family in Sicily.
-She has taught Italian at a public high school in Massachusetts, and while living in Italy, she taught English to Italian adults.
+McBride first joined an improv group in St. Louis, where she was working as an associate professor of Spanish.
+After eight years at Saint Louis University, she moved to Valparaíso, Chile and opened the House of English.
+Her business offered immersive language learning experiences such as improv workshops and mystery dinner theater.
+She returned to the U.S. in 2016 to work as a senior education specialist for World Learning, the international development organization that grew out of the School for International Training.
+While living in Washington, D.C., she joined the Washington Improv Theater.